Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Null controllability results

 where we use Young inequality on the first inequality.
-Therefore, $G$ is a bounded functional on $P_0$ and we can extend it continuously to a bounded functional on $P$ due to the Hahn-Banach theorem.
-Hence, from Lax-Milgram's lemma, we deduce that the variational problem
+Hence, $G$ is a bounded functional on $P_0$ and we can extend it continuously to a bounded functional on $P$ due to the Hahn-Banach theorem.
+Therefore, from the fact that $G$ is a bounded functional on $P_0$ and $a(\cdot, \cdot)$ is a well-defined, continuous, and coercive bilinear form on $P\times P$, we can use the Lax-Milgram's lemma to conclude that the following variational problem

 has a unique solution $(\hat{\varphi},\hat{ \psi})\in P\times P$.

 Let us define $(\hat{u},\hat{v},\hat{h})$ by

 remembering that $\mathcal{L}^{\star}=\mathcal{L}$.
 Thanks to \eqref{eq5linear} and \eqref{eq6linear}, we have that